Complete reducibility and subgroups of exceptional algebraic groups: G -complete reducibility

-The following example is attributed to Liebeck in \cite[Example 3.45]{MR2178661}. \begin{example} Let $\Char k = 2$ and let $H$ be a group preserving a symplectic (resp.~orthogonal) form on an irreducible module $W$.
-Set $V = W \perp W$ as an orthogonal direct sum.
+The following example is attributed to M.~Liebeck in \cite[Example 3.45]{MR2178661}. \begin{example} Let $\Char k = 2$ and let $H$ be a group preserving a symplectic (resp.\ orthogonal) form on an irreducible module $W$.
+Let $V = W \perp W$ be an orthogonal direct sum.
 Then $V$ has a unique non-zero totally isotropic (resp.\ totally singular) $H$-submodule.
-Thus $H$ is $\GL(V)$-cr but not $\Cl(V)$-cr. \end{example} \proof By Schur's lemma, every proper non-zero $H$-submodule of $V$ identifies with the image of a diagonal embedding $W\to V$ by $w\mapsto (aw,bw)$ for $[a:b]\in\mathbb{P}^1(k)$.
+Thus $H$ is $\GL(V)$-cr but not $\Cl(V)$-cr. \end{example} \proof By Schur's lemma, each proper non-zero $H$-submodule of $V$ is the image of a diagonal embedding $W\to V$ by $w\mapsto (aw,bw)$ for $[a:b]\in\mathbb{P}^1(k)$.
 If $B$ is an $H$-invariant non-degenerate alternating form on $W$ then $B((aw,bw),(au,bu))=(a^2+b^2)B(w,u)=(a+b)^2B(w,u)$.
 This is zero if and only if $a=b$.
 The orthogonal case is similar.